The Postal Jeep Delivers

-The little Postal Jeep and the neighborhood Letter Carrier (AKA = postman, mailman, postal worker, etal.) were a big part of Americana for many years.
+The little Postal Jeep and the neighborhood Letter Carrier (AKA = postman, mailman, postal worker, etal.) have been a big part of Americana for many years.

 1961 DJ3A